polars.read_database#

 - iter_batches

-Return an iterator of DataFrames, where each DataFrame represents a batch of data returned by the query; this can be useful for processing large resultsets in a memory-efficient manner.
-If supported by the backend, this value is passed to the underlying query execution method (note that very low values will typically result in poor performance as it will cause many round-trips to the database as the data is returned).
+Return an iterator of DataFrames, where each DataFrame represents a batch of data returned by the query; this can be useful for processing large resultsets in a more memory-efficient manner.
+If supported by the backend, this value is passed to the underlying query execution method (note that lower values will typically result in poor performance as they will cause many round-trips to the database).
 If the backend does not support changing the batch size then a single DataFrame is yielded from the iterator.

 Indicate the size of each batch when